 Research at the RMCA

-***While the museum building will close its doors mid-2013 for renovation,
+***While the museum building is closed for renovation,

 The Royal Museum of Central Africa is a window on the African continent and is also a research institute with internationally recognised expertise and know-how in human and natural science.